fstab/grok_exporter/CONFIG.md

 the [Grok documentation] shows how patterns are defined, and there are online pattern builders available
 here: [http://grokdebug.herokuapp.com] and here: [http://grokconstructor.appspot.com].

-In most cases, we will have a directory with all our pattern definitions.
+In most cases, we will have a directory containing all our pattern files.
 This directory can be configured with `patterns_dir`.
 All files in this directory must be valid pattern definition files.
 Examples of these files can be found in Grok's [pre-defined patterns].